 While smashing a salad around bedtime doesn’t pose any real weight gain issues, eating large meals before bed can cause a number of other health issues.

 For instance, night-time eating can lead to bloating, insomnia, and heartburn which all decrease the quality and length of your sleep which can decrease your overall quality of life (Lundgren et al 2008)!

-If your night-time eating is causing increased sleep disturbances that has you sleeping less than 6.5 hours of sleep a night, this has been shown to be correlated with a higher body fat percentage (Bailey et al 2013)!
+If your night-time eating is causing increased sleep disturbances that have you sleeping less than 6.5 hours of sleep a night, this has been shown to be correlated with a higher body fat percentage (Bailey et al 2013)!

-This may be attributed to sleeping too little causing increased quantities of an appetite stimulating substance in our bodies which can cause overeating the next day (Endocrine Society 2013).
+This may be attributed to sleeping too little causing increased quantities of an appetite-stimulating substance in our bodies which can cause overeating the next day (Endocrine Society 2013).